Trusted WordPress tutorials, when you need them most.

 This way, the user can still visit the blog post and read it, but they can also click on the post title to check out another resource.

 An example of this is a podcast website.
-You might use your site to publish the summaries or transcripts of the episodes but host the audio on Spotify.
+You can use your site to publish the summaries or transcripts of the episodes but host the audio on Spotify.
 With this method, you can publish your podcast episodes on your site but direct people to Spotify when they click on the post title.

 The code below checks if the current request is for a single post.
 If it is, and you’ve set a custom URL using the custom field, it will use that URL in the post title: